 Frequently Asked Questions

-It is essential to have students and a parent/guardian attend the scheduled course selection appointment ion February (2020 TBA) found in the registration packet.
+It is essential to have students and a parent/guardian attend the scheduled course selection appointment on January 28th.
 You will meet with a North High Counselor to go over recommendations made by 8th grade teachers, select electives and to briefly discuss any transition issues.
 The appointment with the counselor is only 7-8 minutes, but feel free to contact the counselor after registration to discuss issues further.
 Students will also take their ID picture and have a chance to purchase DGN spirit wear.

 Unfortunately, it is not possible for us to have 750 8th graders shadow or visit classes at North High School.
 We do have an extensive transition program for incoming freshmen which begins with the Class of 2024 Orientation Night held on January 29, 2020, at North High School.
 Please contact your student’s North High Counselor to answer other questions.

 There are 3 honors level courses available to freshmen including English I Honors, Biology 400 and either Math II Honors or Math III Honors depending on a student’s math level.
 Students having advanced ability in these subject areas will be recommended by 8th grade teachers.
 North High Department Chairs also review recommendations.
 Students being recommended for Honors courses need to seriously consider enrolling in these courses as they will match their academic ability.
 Students should expect increased homework in these classes.
 So, it is also important to take a look at all other activities a student may be involved in and out of high school day to make sure the correct amount of time is dedicated for the entire homework load.